binaryphile/init.bash/README.md

 ```

 **deps** and **detect.bash** are typically not required, and the rest
 are all optional (do not need to be there for init to work).
-Of course,
-you'll want at least one file to actually have settings loaded from it.

 The apps folder contains a subdirectory for each app you want to
 configure.
 You can have any number of apps configured, but only those